 All his siblings loved Nate.
-That is until he was the first kid to get a color tv in their room.
+That is, until he was the first kid to get a color TV in his room.
 Being the youngest of 4 kids, he was spoiled.
-By the time Nate came along, parenting went out the window and his siblings often complained about how much he could get away with.
-Not to say he did not get into his fair share of trouble because, he did.
-Oh boy did he.
-Story for another time.
+By the time Nate came along, parenting went out the window, and his siblings often complained about how much he could get away with.
+Not to say he did not get into his fair share of trouble, because he did.
+Oh boy, did he; that’s a story for another time.

 Nate lived for baseball growing up.
 That was all he wanted to do.
-His dad was a big baseball player and he passed that passion down to Nate.
-Another thing that was passed down by his dad was his ability to talk to people.
-Anyone, anywhere.
-He was a natural salesman, just like his dad.
+His dad was a big baseball player, and he passed that passion down to Nate.
+Another thing that was passed down by his dad was his ability to talk to people – anyone, anywhere.
+He was a natural salesman just like his dad.
 Things did not come easily for Nate.
 He struggled in school and had to make the most of his “average intelligence” (another story for another day).
-He garnered his work ethic at a young age as his desire to do well in school so he could drive and play baseball was a high priority.

-Nate met the love of his life at the ripe age of 15 at a Jr. High Party.
-She wore a levi mini skirt and a white sweater plus she had big brown eyes, swoon.
-Lindy did her best to set him straight, but it was a big task.
-It took years to work her magic but eventually he settled into being a great dad to his amazing girls along with continuing to try and impress her.
-Like the time he tried to do beadboard for his daughter’s bedroom.
-That ended with a lot of curse words and the hiring of a professional to finish the project AFTER their first daughter was born.
+Nate met the love of his life at the ripe age of 15 at a junior high party.
+She wore a Levi’s mini skirt and a white sweater; plus, she had big brown eyes…swoon.
+Lindy did her best to set Nate straight, but it was a big task.
+It took years to work her magic, but eventually he settled into being a great dad to his amazing girls along with continuing to try and impress her.
+For instance, the time he tried to do beadboard for his daughter’s bedroom, which ended in a lot of curse words and the hiring of a professional to finish the project AFTER their first daughter was born.
 He is lucky he is good at sales because he is NOT handy.

 Nate enjoys spending time outside.
-In his free time, he will be found on his bike in the mountains or skiing some fresh Utah Powder in the Backcountry (his mom hates that).
+In his free time, he can be found on his bike in the mountains or skiing some fresh Utah powder in the backcountry (his mom hates that).
 He also enjoys a golf game every now and then.
-His family is his life, and his 2 daughters keep them busy with cheer, tumbling, acting/singing, ukulele, guitar etc. etc. He loves every minute of it.
+His family is his life, and his 2 daughters keep him and Lindy busy with cheer, tumbling, acting/singing, ukulele, guitar, etc. He loves every minute of it.

 Nate initially joined Hamlet in 2004 as a sales rep in training.
 He sold 19 homes in a short period of time and was quickly promoted to a full-blown Sales Representative.
-He was awarded the SAMS Rookie of the year award for 2006!
+He was awarded the SAMS Rookie of the Year award for 2006!
 He continued working with Hamlet for 7 years and left to another builder during the downturn.
-Hamlet recruited him back once the market started to improve when they were putting together their A- Team to build the company back.
+Hamlet recruited him back once the market started to improve and they were putting together their A Team to build the company back up.
 Altogether, Nate has been at Hamlet for nearly 14 years!
-Nate has sold over 500 homes with Hamlet and loves the building process and getting to be part of peoples most important purchase in their lives.
+Nate has sold over 500 homes with Hamlet and loves the building process and getting to be part of peoples’ most important purchase in their lives.

-Nate is currently transitioning to be our Sales Manger for Hamlet Homes.
+Nate is currently transitioning to be the Sales Manager for Hamlet Homes.
 He has always wanted to be able to boss people around.
-He always wanted a younger brother so he could boss them around.
-That never happened so this is the next best thing.
-Haha.
+He always wanted a younger brother to boss around.
+That never happened, so this is the next best thing.

 Prior to Hamlet Homes, Allie worked as a New Home Sales Agent for other builders as well as a Permit Coordinating Manager.
-She also spent a good amount of time in “re-sale” Real Estate.
-Being well diverse in the industry has helped her to see many different perspectives and understand the process more clearly.
+She also spent a good amount of time in “re-sale” real estate.
+Being well-versed and having diverse experience in the industry has helped her see many different perspectives and understand the process more clearly.
 She has a strong love for her buyers and prides herself in her GREAT customer service.

-Amber loves the out of doors which probably began while camping and backpacking with her family every year.
-She has backpacked all through the Utah dessert and has had some crazy adventures.
+Amber loves the outdoors which probably began while camping and backpacking with her family every year.
+She has backpacked all through the Utah desert and has had some crazy adventures.
 She now loves spending time with her family jeeping in Moab, hiking, and spending time at the beach.
 She also loves to run, swim, take walks, or anything else that keeps her outside in the sunshine.

 Isaac never thought he would have a lot of kids but ended up falling for his amazing wife who had four kids.
 Later they had a beautiful daughter making a big family.
 He proposed at Rainbow Bridge in Lake Powell and tied the knot at the sandy beach in Bear Lake.
 Nothing beats spending time with his family and being a father.
 They enjoy going boating, playing, traveling, and even just hanging out at home soaking in the everyday moments.

-Isaac doesn’t just sit around and wait for opportunity to knock at his door; in fact, one of the reasons for getting hired by Hamlet Homes is that he put on his best shirt and tie and showed up knocking on the Hamlet Home’s main office and asked for the job.
-Lo and behold, he has been selling in the Salt Lake, Summit, Wasatch and Davis counties since 2016.
+Isaac doesn’t just sit around and wait for opportunity to knock at his door.
+In fact, one of the reasons he was hired by Hamlet Homes is that he put on his best shirt and tie, showed up knocking on the Hamlet Homes’ main office door, and asked for the job.
+Lo and behold, he has been selling in Salt Lake, Summit, Wasatch, and Davis counties since 2016.

 Jaime was born in Moses Lake, Washington in 1977.
 Though she didn’t realize it until much later, Jaime was born a leader.
-Just ask her Kindergarten teacher who told Jaime’s mom when she needed to leave the classroom Jaime was the only one that could keep everyone in line.
-And she still keeps everyone in line to ensure smooth closings for her clients!
+Just ask her kindergarten teacher who told Jaime’s mom that when she needed to leave the classroom, Jaime was the only one that could keep everyone in line.
+She still keeps everyone in line to ensure smooth closings for her clients!